marcsingleton/marcsingleton.github.io/content/posts/aws-crash-course.md

     - This was fortunately anticipated many years in advance, prompting the creation of a second addressing scheme called IPv6
   - It's conceptually the same except addresses are 128-bit integers, conventionally represented as a sequence of eight groups of four hexadecimal digits separated by colons
     - 2001:0db8:0000:0000:0000:ff00:0042:8329
-    - It has its own syntax for abbreviating this representation and a few other differences that I won't go over here for brecity
+    - It has its own syntax for abbreviating this representation and a few other differences that I won't go over here for brevity
 - Ports
   - Ports are the final ingredient of networking puzzle and allow devices to route network communications to the correct processes
   - It may seem strange to require another layer of addressing after the data reaches its intended device, but it helps to consider it from the perspective of an operating system managing the network communications of various processes